 Our customer service metric is a weighted average of the components of a 100% perfect order fulfillment: in-stock rates, order accuracy, and orders arriving undamaged, on time, and complete.

-Out-of-stocks are the largest contributor to not meeting our goals.
+Out-of-stocks are the largest contributor to not meeting our customer service goals.
 In 2012 we added the North Liberty facility to handle additional growth requirements and to reduce off-site storage rental space.
 All of our herb and spice processing now occurs in North Liberty.
 Coupled with improvements in production efficiencies and higher finished good inventory, we have been able to improve in-stock rates at both the Norway and North Liberty facilities.
 Our main challenges, and what keeps us from hitting 100% is a combination of extreme weather, disasters and economic and political stability around the world that can impact the availability of all types of crops.
+These factors, coupled with larger than anticipated demand, caused the slight decline for 2014 in the Urbana facility performance.
 In addition, regulatory changes and increased inspection times increase lead times for important spices and herbs.
 We are addressing these challenges with:

 Product rejected because it doesn’t meet our quality standards also affects our in-stock rates.
 Crop quality can vary from year to year and depends on weather conditions.
 Our Well Earth sustainable sourcing program creates long-term partnerships that help us insure a stable, quality supply.
 (See sustainable sourcing section of this report for more information.)
-Finally, during the past year we have increased our internal resources around forecast to better examine past, present and future demand which can significantly improve our ability to increase in-stock rates going forward.
+Finally, we are now in our second year of having dedicated resources toward forecasting, and we're beginning to see improvement that will hopefully continue in 2015.

 Accuracy in shipping orders is another important component of our customer satisfaction metric.
-We are always on the lookout for improvements in our order fulfillment process.
-Using a starch-based biodegradable peanut for packing gives us a sustainable method of packing and protecting products.
+We are always on the lookout for improvements in our order fulfillment process, making significant improvement in 2014 in receiving other manufacturers' products.
+This led to a reduction in overall out of stocks.
+In addition, we continue to use a starch-based biodegradable peanut for packing to give ourselves a sustainable method of packing and protecting products.

 Making product information easily available to customers is another customer satisfaction priority.
 Our customer service representatives are able to answer most of the questions they receive.
 They are backed up by a customer service information specialist and by other experts in the company who can help answer questions.
-We receive over 3,000 calls per month and answer over 85% of all questions within 48 hours.
-We intend to maintain this high level of service going forward.Additionally, Frontier conducts a Member Relationship Survey every two years, the last one being done in 2012.
-One of the key measures in this survey is the Net Promoter Score (a technique that quantifies overall performance by exploring how likely the respondent would be to recommend Frontier to a friend) which was 84.8% in the 2012 survey.
-This was relatively unchanged from the 2010 survey where the score was 85.6%.
-These levels are at the very top of the range where even scores in the 60% range are considered extremely high.
-We will strive to hold and maintain these scores, conducting the next Member Relationship Survey in calendar 2014.
+We receive over 7,000 calls per month and answer over 85% of all questions within 48 hours.
+We intend to maintain this high level of service going forward.Additionally, Frontier conducts a Member Relationship Survey every two years, the last one being done in early 2014.
+One of the key measures in this survey is the Net Promoter Score (a technique that quantifies overall performance by exploring how likely the respondent would be to recommend Frontier to a friend).
+Our Net Promoter Score was 87.7% in the 2014 survey.
+This was up slightly from the 2012 survey where the score was 84.8%.
+These scores are at the very top of the range — even scores in the 60% range are considered extremely high.
+We will strive to hold and maintain these scores and conduct the next Member Relationship Survey in calendar 2016.

 © 2013 Frontier Natural Products Co-op.
 All rights reserved.